adebowaleodulaja/journal-app/README.md

 3. Login using the Google Signin Button
 4. Add, Modify and/or Delete Journal

+### If you need the APK

+You can find the apk in this path (app/release/app-release.apk)

 ## Built With

 * Android Studio 3.0